wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 = Will the plugin change or edit my Shopp pages or products? =

-No. You will have to add the tag mentioned above but that is it.
+No. You will have to add the tag mentioned in the installation instructions but that is it.
 The plugin will store the settings of the settings page in the database.
 No other data is written or saved anywhere.

 = Can I change the settings for the CSS-classes used? =